 Cecilia by Pankaj Johar (India, Norway 2015)

 One day a middle class, young couple faces the reality of their country: how child trafficking was killing the daughter of their own maid.
 An unique film, that has travelled around the world and India.
 Premiere at the Amsterdam International Documentary Film Festival, IDFA 2015.

-Olympic Pride, American Prejudices by Deborah Riley Draper (US)
+Olympic Pride, American Prejudices by Deborah Riley Draper (US 2016)

 Everybody knows who is Jesse Owens.
 But what happen to other black athletes who came in the US team to Olympic Games of Hitler´s Berlin?
 Premiere at LA Film Festival 2016.

 A documentary following the tradition of Italian neorealism follows the fight of shack dwellers against the brutal eviction.
-Premiere at Durban Films Festival 2016.
+Premiere at Durban Film Festival 2016.

 High on the mountains of Nepal a hospital is receiving patients, who have been carried for hours or even days before they reach the doctors.
 Cinema verité-film grows to tell especially about the position of women in Nepal.
 Completed in autumn 2016.

 Lampedusa In Winter by Jakob Brossmann (Austria, Switzerland, Italy 2015)

 Very first documentary on Lampadusa, it´s inhabitants and their reactions and actions when refugees have arrived to the island.
 Premiere at Locarno Film Festival 2015. Österreichischer Filmpreis 2015 – Best documentary film.
 Boccalino d’oro award for Best Film at Locarno Film Festival 2015.